cultuurnet/apidocs/projects/uitpas/docs/pay-with-UiTPAS-points.md

 You can find a list in the [**rewards section of uitpas.be**](https://www.uitpas.be/voordelen-zoeken#/voordelen).
 When you open the detail page of a reward, **you'll find the reward-id at the end of the URL**:
 ![](../assets/images/finding-rewards-id.png)

+On the [**test dataset page**](test-dataset.md#rewards) you can find some rewards for the testing environment, also used in the code examples in this guide.

 #### Create a new reward

 Alternatively, if the reward doesn't exist or your application needs a more dynamic setup you can **[create the reward by following this guide](creating-rewards.md)**.